Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 That's called an interlude --- a long cutscene between missions.
 Warcraft 3 uses them as breaks between acts of a campaign, often focusing on what's going on elsewhere, away from where the protagonists currently are.
 Here, for the first time, we see the mage city of Dalaran on screen.

-The Prophet has brought his warnings of doom to Archmage Antonidas, leader of the Kirin Tor, but he's having none of it.
+The Prophet has brought his warnings of doom to Archmage [Antonidas](https://warcraft.wiki.gg/wiki/Antonidas), leader of the Kirin Tor, who's having none of it.

 {% figure [caption:"Before?
 Looks like the Prophet was really persistent."] %}
 ![Jaina's Meeting](/assets/wr/20240314234940_1.jpg)